Submissions open now!

 Check out our new trailer below:

 - Comedic Writing (up to 1,000 words of creative copy – this could be a short story, a script, a screen play, a book chapter or an article for a magazine or newspaper).

 - Comedic Performance (up to three minutes of video – this could be a scene for a film, a TV show, a play, an advert or a stand-up performance).

 Submissions will be judged in two age bands: 11 to 14 and 15 to 18 with the option to enter as an individual or a group (up to four people maximum).

-There will be prizes for first place, second place and third place runners up that include interactive comedic and creative writing and performance workshops with established writers and comedians; with over 100 books to be given away to runners up - courtesy of our friends at Harper Collins.
+There will be prizes for first place and runners up prizes for all finalists - that include interactive comedic and creative writing and performance workshops with established writers and comedians; with over 100 books to be given away to runners up - courtesy of our friends at Harper Collins.

 Created by Louise’s family, her sister Sophie Severs explains, “Louise was such a beloved talent, who enjoyed nothing more than to make people smile through her storytelling.
 The creation of this award is not only to honour her legacy, but to inspire positivity and creativity in the next generation through the power of comedy.
 This is reflected in the experiences we are offering as prizes.
 It’s not about winning an award to sit on the mantel piece – winners will have the opportunity to undertake immersive workshops with some of the top creative and comedic talent in the country.”

 Open to everyone falling in the age categories, Sophie continues, “Most of all the award is about exploring comedy, trying something different and having fun!”